johny-b/mouse/ideas.md

 3. Find which channel makes it do weird things
 4. Go backward - find what influences this particular channel

+## Rescale channels, maybe?

+Maybe there is assymetry between "go left" and "go right" channels, and between "go up" and "go down"?
+Maybe e.g. we could rescale them to remove the topright effect?

+More precise:
+* Compare mean/variance
+* If they are similar, forget
+* If they are different, e.g. "left" has 0.5 mean of right - fix this (i.e. multiply left by two or something)
+* Maybe this removes top-right bias?

 ## MAKE IT GO TO CHEESE

 This should make mouse more likely go to cheese: